Cloudsim

 • Initialize the CloudSim with the current clock time and this will also initialize the core CloudInformationService entity.

 • Create Datacenter(s) as Datacenters are the resource providers in CloudSim.
-We need at list one of them to run a CloudSim simulation.
+We need to list one of them to run a CloudSim simulation.

-• Create one/more virtual machine and submit to the broker for further submitting it to the respective DataCenters for its placement and execution management during the simulation run.
+• Create one/more virtual machines and submit them to the broker for further submitting it to the respective DataCenters for placement and execution management during the simulation run.

-• Create one/more Cloudlet and submit the cloudlet list to the broker for further task scheduling on the active virtual machines for its processing during the simulation run.
+• Create one/more Cloudlets and submit the Cloudlet list to the broker for further task scheduling on the active virtual machines for its processing during the simulation run.

 • Starts the simulation, this will initiate all the entities and components created above and put them into execution for supporting various simulation operations.

-• Stop the simulation, concludes simulation and flush all the entities & components before the exit of a simulation run.
+• Stop the simulation, concludes the simulation, and flush all the entities & components before the exit of a simulation run.

 • Print results when the simulation is over, where you will be able to display which cloudlet executed on which virtual machine along with how much time it spent in execution, its start time as well as its finish time.

-The step by step detailed description about each step can be read in the article “Guide to CloudsimExample1.java simulation workflow
+The step-by-step detailed description of each step can be read in the article “Guide to CloudsimExample1.java simulation workflow

-• Optimizing the Virtual machine allocation and placement policies
+• Optimizing virtual machine allocation and placement policies for efficient resource usage

-• Energy-aware Consolidations or Migrations of virtual machines
+• Energy-aware consolidations and migrations of virtual machines to improve energy efficiency

-• Optimizing schemes for Network latencies for various cloud scenarios
+• Optimizing schemes for network latencies in various cloud scenarios to enhance data transfer performance

 • and many more.